end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ```

-This feature is useful for moving data from <span class="texthighlight1">program storage space</span> to <span class="texthighlight1">dynamic memory</span>.
+This feature is useful for moving data from _program storage space_ to _dynamic memory_.

 ## RTTTL to tone()

-Copy &amp; paste a valid song in RTTTL format in the <span class="texthighlight1">Command Input</span> section.
+Copy &amp; paste a valid song in RTTTL format in the _Command Input_ section.
 Press the {{% windows-button3d %}}RTTTL 2 tone(){{% /windows-button3d %}} button to decode the input song to "*raw*" data (note with frequency and duration) and generate the arduino code required to play the song.
-This process is really useful if your <span class="texthighlight1">dynamic memory</span> is almost completely full and you would like to move the load from <span class="texthighlight1">dynamic memory</span> to <span class="texthighlight1">program storage space</span>.
+This process is really useful if your _dynamic memory_ is almost completely full and you would like to move the load from _dynamic memory_ to _program storage space_.
 For instance, the RTTTL code from *Super Mario Bros. - 1-up sound* :

 ```
 mario1up:d=16,o=7,b=180:e.6,g.6,e.,c.,d.,g.